NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 Sometimes I wish I could get rid of all Inheritance and Interfaces so that the whole structure of projects is simplified.
-Rest of the time, I think it is so good to let everything implement Interfaces or base abstract classes, in order to achieve the highest scalability and the lowest decoupling.
+Rest of the time, I think it is so good to let everything implement Interfaces or base abstract classes, in order to achieve the highest scalability and the lowest coupling.

 So, guess what?
 The former is kind of "lazy" programming, and in later development when you try to modify/fix/add contents it is just painful.